 The JC Compacta will survive in low light, but thrives in moderate- and high-light spaces.
-It’s a really light drinker and requires little care beyond some water and an ocassional dusting.
+It’s a really light drinker and requires little care beyond some water and an occasional dusting.
 Here are some tips to keep it growing:

 Watering – Like other members of the Dracaena family, it prefers its rootzone on the dry side; so make sure the soil dries out between waterings.
 Seriously, under most interior settings, the JC Compacta can go 30 days between waterings.
 See our watering guide for more information.